allenreece128-a11y/new-programming-language/README.md

-﻿# NovaScript - Fully Complete Language
+﻿# genesis - experimental Language

 Welcome to the future of coding.
 NovaScript is a high-performance, minimalist programming language with an iconic syntax.